Infomaniak/terraform-provider-infomaniak/docs/resources/domain_record.md

 - `port` (Integer) Port number used for the service.
 Relevant for: SRV.
 - `flags` (Integer) Flags used in the record.
 Relevant for: CAA.
 - `tag` (String) Tag name such as `issue`, `issuewild`, or `iodef`.
 Relevant for: CAA.
 - `algorithm` (Integer) Cryptographic algorithm identifier.
-Relevant for: DNSKEY, DS, SSHFP.
+Relevant for: DS, SSHFP.
-- `public_key` (String) Base64-encoded public key.
-Relevant for: DNSKEY.
 - `key_tag` (Integer) Key Tag of the DNSKEY.
 Relevant for: DS.
 - `digest_type` (Integer) Digest algorithm type used to hash the DNSKEY.
 Relevant for: DS.
 - `digest` (String) Digest value (usually a hex string).
 Relevant for: DS.